cockroachdb/docs/v2.1/timestamp.md

 ---
 title: TIMESTAMP
-summary: The TIMESTAMP data type stores a date and time pair in UTC, whereas TIMESTAMPTZ stores a date and time pair with a time zone offset from UTC.
+summary: The TIMESTAMP data type stores a date and time pair in UTC.
 toc: true
 ---

-The `TIMESTAMP` [data type](data-types.html) stores a date and time pair in UTC, whereas `TIMESTAMPTZ` stores a date and time pair with a time zone offset from UTC.
+The `TIMESTAMP` [data type](data-types.html) stores a date and time pair in UTC.

 ## Variants